 - Security prices will fluctuate.
-The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+The value of your investment may fall over time.
+The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - Securities selected for inclusion in the trust may underperform the markets, relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - Securities selected for inclusion in the trust may underperform the markets, relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
 This means you may lose money or earn less than other comparable investments. - The trust invests significantly in stocks of small and mid-size companies.
 These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services sector.
 Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
 General risks of companies in the consumer products and services sector include the general state of the economy, intense competition and consumer spending trends. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.